Bernese Mountain Dog Club Of Great Britain

 - Health Coordinator

-- Receive a report on the clubs monitoring of its code of ethics and agreement of any cases to be taken forward using rule 18 of the club constitution.
+- Club’s monitoring of its Code of Ethics and agreement of any cases to be taken forward using rule 18 of the club constitution.

 - Any other specific report, by prior notification to the committee, will be included on the agenda.